 RAINN is a national site that provides a myriad of resources and support.
 RAINN - Rape, Abuse, Incest National Network

-If you are a victim of abuse or your son or daughter has been a victim of abuse within our military, please visit Not Invisible.
+If you are a victim of abuse or your son or daughter has been a victim of abuse within our military, please visit Protect Our Defenders.
 You are not alone.
 Support and resources are available for you.

 If you are a parent/guardian of a teenager (or a tween- teen) looking for guidance in discovering their worth based on what is important to them and in making healthy decisions for their life, get a copy of Another Way by Holli Kenley, M.A., MFT.